4 Pre-Launch Mobile App Development Pitfalls To Avoid

 For a user, the journey of your application begins the day you launch it in the app store.
-However, it’s you, acknowledged the entire efforts it took to bring the application to this stage.
+However, it’s you, who acknowledged the entire efforts it took to bring the application to this stage.

 I’m sure there’s no way anyone would ever compromise with those efforts at any point; but there’s something that at a certain point you fail to notice somehow, consequently joining the others in application retention rate.

-Pre-launch being a vital duration for Android app development, it is important to be cautious with everything you do.
+Pre-launch is a vital duration for Android app development, it is important to be cautious with everything you do.
 Here are 8 pre-launch mobile app development pitfalls, which you need to avoid, for transforming your mobile application into a ‘successful mobile application’.
 Let’s have a look at them:

 With all respect to the ‘parent and child’ relation you share with your application, I would say, ‘Your app’s launch won’t be the last interaction’.
-I have seen a few developers, adding ‘n’ number of features, presuming this to make their application successful.
+I have seen a few developers, adding ‘n’ a number of features, presuming this to make their application successful.

-No Backup plans:
+No Backup Plans

 I always thought that the sayings, ‘nothing is perfect’ and ‘perfection is a myth’ are only to boost someone, but now I realize that these are true.
-You might have outsourced your app development project to some highly experienced tech nerd either in South Asia or the Silicon Valley, but expecting free-from-bugs application will be a poor expectation.
+You might have outsourced your app development project to some highly experienced tech nerd either in South Asia or Silicon Valley, but expecting a free-from-bugs application will be a poor expectation.

 So always stay prepared to solve the uncertain bugs that might anytime come in your application.
-Though this will be in use after the launch, you should be prepared pre-launch, as you have no idea about the response you might receive soon after launch.
+Though this will be in use after the launch, you should be prepared pre-launch, as you have no idea about the response you might receive soon after the launch.

 This act is truly common to see around.
 I mean if it would have been that simple to find self-mistakes/pitfalls, the world would have been heaven.
-Friends, you really need to have someone apart from you to test your application before the launch.
+Friends, you really need to have someone apart from you test your application before the launch.